timmybird/match-list-change-detector-1/CONTRIBUTING.md

 AI agents contributing to this project should follow these additional guidelines:

+### First Steps for AI Assistants

+- **Read this document first**: Always review CONTRIBUTING.md before starting work
+- **Understand the codebase**: Use tools like `codebase-retrieval` to understand the project structure
+- **Follow project conventions**: Observe existing patterns in the codebase
+- **Plan before coding**: Create a detailed plan before making changes
+- **Verify your understanding**: Confirm your understanding of requirements with the user

 ### Issue and Branch Management

 - **Always close issues**: When a PR resolves an issue, explicitly mention "Closes #123" in the PR description
 - **Clean up branches**: Delete feature branches after merging PRs
 - **Link related PRs**: If replacing one PR with another, reference the original PR and explain why
 - **Track open work**: Maintain awareness of open issues and PRs you've created
+- **Use proper branch naming**: Follow the Gitflow naming conventions (feature/, bugfix/, etc.)

+### Code Quality and Testing

+- **Run pre-commit hooks**: Ensure all pre-commit hooks pass before submitting code
+- **Write tests**: Add tests for all new functionality and bug fixes
+- **Document your code**: Add docstrings and comments to explain complex logic
+- **Follow type hints**: Use proper type annotations for all functions and methods
+- **Handle errors gracefully**: Implement proper error handling and logging

 ### Communication

 - **Be explicit**: Clearly state what changes you're making and why
 - **Document decisions**: Explain your reasoning, especially for non-obvious choices
 - **Provide context**: Reference relevant documentation or discussions
+- **Ask questions**: When uncertain, ask for clarification rather than making assumptions
+- **Explain limitations**: Be transparent about any limitations in your approach

 ### GitHub CLI Usage